Gisela Colón: Early work

-Colón began her career as a painter, exhibiting abstract works from 2005 through 2011.
-Colón's early influence included Carlos Cruz-Diez and Jesus Rafael Soto, amongst others.
-Her paintings also showed the influence of artists associated with "Light and Space" in Los Angeles such as Ron Davis and Craig Kauffman.
-In 2012, Colón moved away from painting into sculpture, focusing on perceptual phenomena, an interest she shares with other members of the Los Angeles-based Light and Space movement.
-Colón's friendship with mentor De Wain Valentine, and the writings of Donald Judd and Robert Irwin, generated a shift in her work increasing towards issues of visual perception and materiality, which led to the creation of her sculptural body of work.
+Colón began her career as a painter, exhibiting abstract works from 1997 to 2011.
+In 2012, Colón moved into sculpture, focusing on perceptual phenomena.

 Organic Minimalism

-Organic Minimalism is a term of art coined in 2018 by Colón to describe her artistic practice of imbuing organic lifelike qualities into a vocabulary of minimal reductive forms, expanding and deconstructing the traditional male-dominated canon of minimalism and Light and Space.
-Colón defines Organic Minimalism as a visual and sensory artistic practice that generates perceptual experiences through a reductive vocabulary of forms that embody organic lifelike qualities of energy, movement, change, growth, transformation, evolution, gravity, and time, emanating radiant energy sourced from the Earth and beyond, becoming conduits of transmutation, transformation, and enlightenment.
+Organic Minimalism is a term of art coined in 2018 by Colón to describe her artistic practice of imbuing organic lifelike qualities into a vocabulary of minimal reductive forms, expanding and deconstructing the traditional male-dominated canon of minimalism, land art, and the Light and Space.
 The practice of Organic Minimalism is said to draw raw energy from visible and invisible worlds, incorporating as materia prima the laws of physics, the intrinsic life force emanating from planet Earth, the powerful generative forces radiating throughout the cosmological realm, and the sublime mysteries of the quantum universe beyond.

-Colón first presented this art manifesto in a public lecture in 2018; Organic Minimalism as the theoretical foundation of this artistic practice began as early as 2012.
+Colón’s work is grounded in a worldview that links feminist philosophy, ecological vitality, and material transformation.
+She interprets feminism not as a narrow sociopolitical category but as a universal life force, extending beyond human experience to include plants, animals, and planetary ecosystems.
+Her emphasis on interconnected energy reflects a belief that all organic and inorganic matter participates in a continuous cycle of emergence and regeneration.

+This expanded feminist framework is informed by Colón’s upbringing in Puerto Rico, where she experienced nature as a dynamic, abundant presence.
+She frequently cites the resilience of the natural world—such as a weed breaking through asphalt—as an emblem of feminine generative power.
+Colón views her sculptures as conduits for this force: objects that embed light, activate space, and signal transformation.